Tristan Thompson Cavaliers Teammates ‘Frustrated’ With Him Amid His Drama With Khloe Kardashian, Per ‘HL’

 Tristan Thompson and Khloe Kardashian’s relationship drama has been ongoing for the last several weeks.
-Although its no secret Tristan has been unfaithful multiple times throughout his relationship with Khloe, the last cheating scandal was likely the worst because it involved someone relatively close to the Kardashian-Jenner family.
+Although it’s no secret Tristan has been unfaithful multiple times throughout his relationship with Khloe, the last cheating scandal was likely the worst because it involved someone relatively close to the Kardashian-Jenner family.

 Tristan Thompson’s cheating scandal with Kylie’s best friend, Jordyn Woods, sparked a media firestorm just days after Valentine’s Day.
 However, the famed NBA baller has made it a point not to react under pressure.
-While Khloe Kardashian reacted to the scandal multiple times, Tristan maintained his composure refusing to speak out at all.
-To most Keeping Up With the Kardashians fans, Tristan appeared to be unaffected by Khloe’s pain but insiders have revealed the scandal is actually affecting his professional life.
+While Khloe Kardashian reacted to the scandal multiple times, Tristan maintained his composure, refusing to speak out at all.
+To most Keeping Up With the Kardashians fans, Tristan appeared to be unaffected by Khloe’s pain, but insiders have revealed the scandal is actually affecting his professional life.

 According to Hollywood Life, an insider close to Tristan Thompson has revealed his Cleveland Cavaliers teammates aren’t too pleased about all the drama he’s involved in.
 The loss of LeBron James coupled with Tristan’s unfavorable media attention has reportedly put a strain on the team’s ability to effectively perform as a unit on the court.

-While many people believe there is such a thing called the “Kardashian curse” the insider insists Tristan and the Cavaliers are facing even bigger problems.
+While many people believe there is such a thing called the “Kardashian curse,” the insider insists Tristan and the Cavaliers are facing even bigger problems.

 “It’s now far beyond the Kardashian curse with Tristan and the Cavaliers.
 The team is still feeling the effects heavily on losing LeBron (James) and not having Tristan on the court with his injury doesn’t help matters either,” the insider said.